Frequently asked questions

-- that they know is owned or controlled by or on behalf of a terrorist or a terrorist group; or
+- made a disclosure under subsection 83.1(1) of the Criminal Code as it has property in its possession or control that it knows is owned or controlled by or on behalf of a terrorist or a terrorist group; or

-There are two ways to send a terrorist property report to FINTRAC to get an acknowledgement of receipt.
+There are two ways to send a terrorist property report to FINTRAC.

-- By registered mail (postage is at your own expense):
+By regular or registered mail (postage is at your own expense):

 Financial Transactions and Reports Analysis Centre of Canada